 Keep in mind that other factors may affect how long you have to submit a medical malpractice lawsuit, so you do not want to procrastinate any part of the legal process.
 These factors may include:

-- Exceptions to the statutory rule on medical malpractice cases: For example, while you have two years from the date of discovery to submit a lawsuit, no case can go beyond four years from the date of injury unless it involves a foreign object found in the body.
+- Exceptions to the statutory rule on medical malpractice cases: For example, while you have two years from the date of discovery to submit a lawsuit, no case can go beyond two years from the date of injury unless it involves a foreign object found in the body.

 - Complying with Florida’s extensive statutory pre-suit process